 In Islamic law, marriage is a contract (aqd-e-nikah), and the Nikah Nama serves as the written record of that contract.
 Under Pakistani family law, the document also forms the basis for official marriage registration and legal recognition.

-The Nikah Nama is both a religious contract and a legally recognized document.
+The Nikah Nama serves as the formal record relied upon for later registration and legal reference.
 It establishes the marital relationship between the spouses and records the rights and obligations agreed upon at the time of marriage.

 The document generally includes: